 No. Authors are free to publish wherever they want.
-Their choice is only restricted if they wish to apply for COAP funds to support open-access publication.
-If they wish to use COAP funds, then they must select a journal that complies with the program’s eligibility requirements.
+Their choice is only restricted if they wish to apply for COAP funds to support open access publication.
+If they wish to use COAP funds, then they must select a publication venue that complies with the program’s eligibility requirements.

 7. Are there programs similar to the COAP Fund at other institutions?

 See the COPE site for a current list of COPE signatories.

 Faculty members, post-doctoral researchers, graduate and professional students, staff members, and students affiliated with Cornell’s Ithaca campus.
 At this time, authors affiliated with other parts of Cornell are not eligible for COAP support.
 At present, Cornell alumni are generally not eligible unless they are currently employed or attending school at Cornell.
 Authors who completed the research underlying their publication while at Cornell, but have left the University by time of publication, may be eligible for COAP support; eligibility is decided on a case-by-case basis.

 Scholarly articles that are published in open-access journals.
 The journals must be listed in the Directory of Open Access Journals; be a member of the Open Access Scholarly Publishers Association or adhere to its Code of Conduct; provide unfettered access to all peer-reviewed articles; have publicly available a standard article fee schedule; and have a policy to waive fees in the case of economic hardship.

 Open access book chapters:

 Conference papers or other contributed articles that are published in multi-author volumes.
 The entire book, not only the contributed chapter, must be openly accessible and, in general, books supported by COAP funds should be openly accessible immediately upon online publication.
 Authors should consult with the COAP administrator prior to submitting an application to determine eligibility, which will be decided on a case-by-case basis.